SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Discussion

 \section{Discussion}

 Our analysis indicates that the thermal-visible modality gap manifests as a \textbf{structural illusion}, where geographically distinct entities—such as repetitive rooftops or identical agricultural plots—exhibit near-identical thermal signatures.
 This inherent ambiguity frequently deceives local matchers into generating dense but spatially erroneous correspondences.
 Consequently, relying solely on correspondence cardinality for pose identification is inherently unreliable, as false candidates often accumulate deceptively high inlier counts.
-Our findings demonstrate that integrating explicit physical constraints, multi-dimensional reliability evaluation, and geographic consensus is indispensable for distinguishing the true global optimum from these pervasive visual decoys.
+Our findings indicate that integrating explicit physical constraints, multi-dimensional reliability evaluation, and geographic consensus is important for distinguishing reliable geographic hypotheses from visual decoys.